isomerpages/nrf-gyss/index.md

   - infopic:
       title: "Where Great Minds Meet: 10 Years of the GYSS"
       subtitle: 10th Anniversary Publication
       description: New to GYSS?
-Click here to learn more about GYSS’ story.
-It documents a 10-year journey of the Summit — from a nascent idea to its evolution over the years.
+We've documented the 10-year journey of the Summit—from a nascent idea to its evolution over the years—in this publication.
       button: Learn more
       url: https://go.gov.sg/gyss-10th-anniversary-pub
       image: /images/10th-anniversary-pub.jpg